-Transportation HVAC is a course designed to enable the students to understand the principles of mobile heating, ventilation, and air conditioning systems.
+Diesel Technology HVAC is a course designed to enable the student to understand the principles of mobile heating, ventilation, and air conditioning systems in heavy/medium/light duty trucks and construction equipment.
 The student will use modern equipment for testing and diagnosing related systems.
+Ensure students have the knowledge, skills, and ability to take and pass the United States Clean Air Act MACS Section 609 Refrigerant Recycling and Recovery Certification Program exam.

-HEAVY DUTY POWERTRAINS DT 110
+DT 110 HEAVY DUTY POWERTRAINS